saylesss88/nix-book/README.md

 📖 How to Read the Book

-You can read the book directly here on GitHub by navigating through the folders, or for a more comfortable reading experience, check out the dedicated website:
+You can read the book directly here on GitHub by navigating through the folders, or for a more comfortable reading experience, check out the dedicated website.
+I tried to write it in a way where you could jump to the chapter you're interested in and still be able to follow along:

 - [Link to Chapter 1](https://saylesss88.github.io/)